 Our bodies are naturally covered by bacteria, and we naturally produce sweat.
 The strength and smell of the body odor will be determined by genetic factors, as well as various underlying health processes.

-One more big BO myth is that having body hair makes it worse.
 It does not.
 Yes, apocrine sweat glands are connected to the hair follicles in your armpits and, for example, genital area, two zones that are often shaved, the presence of visible hair does not determine the body odor.

 Shaving body hair is a purely aesthetic choice, as, if you wash regularly with soap and clean water, there will not be enough bacteria to produce foul body odor, hairy armpits or not.

 Equally, being on your period is not a reason to worry about your BO – follow your usual routine and wash your genital area with warm water and gentle soap, use breathable fabrics and period products.
 Yes, the smell might change, but that does not equal having a bad body odor, just a slightly different one that will not be noticeable to others.
 Some people report changes in BO during ovulation, but that is also no cause for concern.

 The sweat produced in stressful situations does have more lipids and other substances, as that is when your apocrine sweat glands are the most active.
 Studies show that the adrenaline produced in extreme situations such as when jumping off a plane in skydiving, causes the sweat to change its regular smell rather distinctively.
 Similarly, as unpleasant as it may be, the stress from every-day situations such as work meetings can also amplify your body odor – besides the fact that they also make you sweat more which can be uncomfortable with or without BO.

 If your lifestyle brings you to overheat regularly without the chance to properly change your clothes to clean ones, BO is something to consider.